chandankuiry/Churn_prediction/README.md

 In RandomForest2.ipynb file I used Random forest classifier better way to predict churn .

-In RandomForest2.ipynb file ln[39] same as churn_prediction.ipynb because data preprocessing part is same .
+In RandomForest2.ipynb file upto ln[39] same as churn_prediction.ipynb because data preprocessing part is same .

 # How can you proceed: